The Ultimate Ball Joint Buying Guide

 Based on the location of the ball joint and suspension type of the vehicle, the ball joint can be either load-bearing or a follower type.
 Load-bearing or loaded ball joints carry the weight of the vehicle and sustain vertical forces during vehicle movement.
 On the other hand, follower ball joints do not carry or support any loads and are merely there to provide a pivot point and help locate the spindle laterally.

-A common example of a follower type ball joint is the lower ball joint in a MacPherson strut and the upper ball joint in double-wishbone type suspension.
+A common example of a follower-type ball joint is the lower ball joint in a MacPherson strut and the upper ball joint in a double-wishbone type suspension.
 Loaded ball joints can be found as the lower ball joint in DB suspension.
 Multi-link suspensions have loaded lower ball joints.

 Based on the design of the ball joint, they can be categorized into a sealed or greasable type.
 Sealed ball joints are pre-lubricated and do not have provisions for added grease.
 Whereas, greaseable ball joints come with a grease fitting or valve on the socket joint where one can add grease through.
 Sealed ball joints are found in most modern cars due to their low maintenance requirements.
 However once worn out they need to be replaced.
 Greaseable ball joints can last longer with proper maintenance and are often used in heavy-duty applications.